magento/devdocs/src/safe-upgrade-tool/developer.md

   - Upgrade
 ---

-This topic contains information for developers who want to know more technical information about the Magento Safe Upgrade Tool (SUT).
+This topic contains information for developers who want to know more technical information about the Magento Safe Upgrade Tool ALPHA (SUT).
 It is focused on developers who work closely with the Magento source code.
 You can use this knowledge to customize the SUT's components.

-## M-Ray integration
+## Magento API index integration

-M-Ray integration is an internal integration solution.
+Magento API index integration is an internal integration solution that comprehends a set of tools to explore Magento Extensions developed by Magento, an Adobe Company, Magento Partners and 3rd party vendors based on static code analysis.

-The integration with M-Ray is done through:
+The integration with Magento API index is done through:

 `Sut\Domain\MRay\MRayInterface`